postech-dao/simperby/docs/multichain.md

-Also, considering that a Simperby chain has no contracts or business logic but is only capable of recording explicitly approved data, there is nothing to execute automatically from the Simperby side.
+Also, considering that a Simperby chain has no contracts or business logic but is only capable of recording explicitly approved data, there is nothing to execute automatically on the Simperby side.
 That is, the multichain communication system **doesn't have to be two-way**.
 Things happening (finalized) in the settlement chain might be delivered to the Simperby chain in the same way (embedding a light client) but that's just pointless; there's